Well, the encouraging answer is yes!

 - We’re a small team so we can’t offer you phone support or ‘always within 30 minutes’ email responses

-- We plan to keep Feature Upvote simple and easy to use so if you need a raft of features then UserVoice are a better bet
+- We plan to keep Feature Upvote simple and easy to use so if you need a raft of features then we’re not a good choice

-- We provide a feedback board so if you need a help desk as well then we’re not a good bet
+- We provide a feedback board so if you need a whole product management system there are better choices

 - We’re probably a harder sell to management who haven’t heard of us (although we hope our competitive pricing might help!)